-- B.25 Auctions will remain the primary method of issuance in 2020-21. - B.26 Any type and maturity of gilt can be sold through syndication and the DMO will announce on a quarterly basis its planned syndication programme, which may include short and medium conventional gilt issuance if judged appropriate by the DMO. - B.27 Reflecting the larger financing requirement in 2020-21 relative to 2019-20, the government expects to hold six syndicated offerings in 2020-21 of which two are planned to be for ILGs. - B.28 Gilt tenders may be used in 2020-21 to issue any type and maturity of gilt.
-Further details are set out in the DMO's 2020-21 financing remit announcement. - B.29 The scheduling of gilt operations during the course of 2020-21 takes into account the timing of gilt redemptions early in the financial year. - B.30 The government remains committed to the GEMM model to distribute gilts through auctions, syndications and gilt tenders and the government recognises that GEMMs play an important role in helping to facilitate liquidity in the secondary market.
+- B.17 Auctions will remain the primary method of issuance in 2021-22. - B.18 Any type and maturity of gilt can be sold through syndication and the DMO will announce on a quarterly basis its planned syndication programme. - B.19 The government currently expects to hold six syndicated offerings in 2021-22, three each of long conventional and index-linked gilts. - B.20 Gilt tenders may be used in 2021-22 to issue any type and maturity of gilt.
+Further details are set out in the DMO's 2021-22 financing remit announcement. - B.21 The scheduling of gilt operations during the course of 2021-22 will as usual take into account the timing of gilt redemptions in the financial year. - B.22 The government remains committed to the GEMM model to distribute gilts through auctions, syndications and gilt tenders and the government recognises that GEMMs play an important role in helping to facilitate liquidity in the secondary market.

-Gilt issuance by maturity and type in 2020-21
+Gilt issuance by maturity and type in 2021-22